Kirkland Signature Series Oakville Cabernet Sauvignon – Still Good?

 Despite this we’ve seen a ton of Napa Valley bargains coming out of Costco and Trader Joe’s as of late.
 And not just Napa Valley, but the famed sub-appellations like Oakville and Rutherford.

 Let’s see if this latest vintage can keep up the positive trend.
-We were really on the fence about this wine last year, feeling like it just barely squeaked by with a Recommended Buy rating.
+We were really on the fence about the 2021 vintage of this wine, it just barely squeaked by with a Recommended Buy rating.
+The 2022 couldn’t even do that, falling below our standards to recommend thanks to a lack of complexity, green notes, a bit too much sweetness and some artificial flavors.

 The 2022 Kirkland Signature Series Oakville Cabernet Sauvignon opens with a pleasant enough aroma of ripe black cherry and blackberry along with vanilla, a bit of cedar, a bit of spice and a bit of mint.
 It also has some green notes that we didn’t detect in previous vintages.